 I hope this gave you a little insight into the types of pruners and their functions.
 The main thing to remember is that pruners are an essential tool.
 For this reason, it’s important to choose a pair that will last for the long haul and suit the majority of your needs.

-If you have any questions or thoughts or have your own favorite style of pruner, let us know in the comments below.
+If you have any questions or thoughts or have your own favorite style of pruner, leave a comment below.

-And if you enjoyed this article on types of pruners – which one is best for you, feel free to share it with family and friends.
+And if you enjoyed this article on the types of pruners feel free to share it.